truesch/memsource-wrap/README.rst

 memsource-wrap
 ##############
-Memsource API Wrap Library for Python
+Memsource API Library for Python

-This library require Python 3.5.
-If Python 3.5 is not installed on your system, I recommened to use `Pythonz <https://github.com/saghul/pythonz>`_
+This library requires Python 3.5+.

 Note
 =======
-This library still uses the Memsource Legacy API which will be deprecated in September 2020.

-We are currently adding support for the new Memsource REST API.
+This repository is a fork of gengo/memsource-wrap.
+Many thanks for the great work done there!

 Install
 =======

 ::

-    pip install -e 'git+https://github.com/gengo/memsource-wrap.git@master#egg=Package'
+    pip install -e 'git+https://github.com/truesch/memsource-python.git@master#egg=Package'

 Uninstall
 =========